Scattering for wave equations with sources close to the lightcone and prescribed radiation fields: Introduction

 Here it is useful to consider the following alternative formulation of Theorem~\ref{thm:ext:scattering}: If in addition to $N_{01}$ and $N_0^{ext}$, and $M_0^{ext}$ we also prescribe the function $M_1^{ext}$, then the exterior homogeneous solutions are fully determined by Theorem~\ref{thm:hom:N} and Corollary~\ref{thm:hom:M}.
 While our proof allows us to match to any homogeneous solutions in the exterior, this produces a compatibility condition of the form

 where $\mathcal{P}(\omega)$ is the solution of an elliptic problem on $\mathbb{S}^2$ determined by the four functions on the sphere above.
-Moreover in the case of fast decaying radiation fields, namely when $\mathcal{F}_0=\mathcal{H}_0$, the compatibility condition \eqref{eq:H0:compatibility} reduces to the statement that $\mathcal{P}(\omega)$ is independent of $\omega$.
+Moreover in the case of fast decaying radiation fields, \footnote{The radiation field $\mathcal{F}_0$ may decay fast towards the exterior, but show no decay towards the interior: this is the case when $N_0^{ext}=0$ and $M_0^{ext}=0$, but $N_0^{int}$ and $M_0^{int}$ do not vanish.
+The radiation field $\mathcal{F}_0$ only decays towards the interior if the integral for $N_0^{int}$ in \eqref{eq:lim:ext:int:rel} vanishes, so in particular if $N_{01}=0$, and if $C_0=0$ in \eqref{eq:lim:ext:int:rel}.
+In this case the asymptotic solution has trivial homogeneous degree $-1$ and $-2$ behaviour \emph{both} in the exterior and interior, but $\mathcal{F}_0=\mathcal{H}_0$ is subject to the stated compatibility condition.} namely when $\mathcal{F}_0=\mathcal{H}_0$, the compatibility condition \eqref{eq:H0:compatibility} reduces to the statement that $\mathcal{P}(\omega)$ is independent of $\omega$.

 The statement of Theorem~\ref{thm:ext:scattering} avoids the compatibility condition altogether by not prescribing the function $M_1^{ext}(\omega)$.
 In this way the exterior homogeneous solution is determined by the radiation field $\mathcal{H}_0$.
+In a similar manner the compatibility conditions \eqref{eq:thm:n:compatibility} and \eqref{eq:thm:m:compatibility} can be removed by allowing non-trivial exterior asymptotics, as in Theorem~\ref{thm:hom:N} and Corollary~\ref{thm:hom:M}, determined by the radiation field $\mathcal{F}_0$.